Burp Suite, Website Hacking

 Target

-This option allows you to define or state the start directory of the content discovery session, and whether the files or directories should be targeted.
-The options that are available are as follows:
+This option enables you to define or state the start directory of the content discovery session and decide whether to target files or directories.
+The available options are as follows:

-• Start directory – This is the location where Burp suite is used to look for content.
+• Start directory – This is the location where Burp Suite searches for content.
 The items within this path and sub-directories are requested during the session.

-• Discover – This option can be used to determine whether the session will look for files or directories or both.
+• Discover – You can use this option to determine whether the session will search for files, directories, or both.

 Site Map

-The discovery session uses their own site map, showing all of the content which has been discovered within the defined scope.
-If you have configured your Burp suite to do so, newly discovered items can be added to Burp suite’s main site map.
+The discovery session uses their own site map, showing all of the content that the team has discovered within the defined scope.
+If you have configured your Burp suite to do so, you can add newly discovered items to Burp suite’s main site map.

 First, we have intercepted the request of the Vulnweb.com which is a demo lab available over the internet which can be used for testing attacks.
 Then click on enter after writing the URL of the Vulnerable Web in your browser, then the burp suite will capture the request of the web page in the intercept tab.

 Then click on Action Tab within the Burp suite, after that select the Engagement tools then click on Content Discovery.
-This will open a result window which will show the discovery session status and queued tasks which are related to the URL whose request has been captured which is the Vulnerable Web as shown in the image.
+This action will open a result window that shows the discovery session status and displays queued tasks related to the URL whose request the tool has captured, which is the Vulnerable Web, as shown in the image.

 Schedule Task